 In years past, it seemed as though almost every neighborhood had several commercial districts.
 Many times, these small incorporations actually competed with major businesses.
 Today, for a number of reasons, many businesses have left the neighborhoods.
-Even local governments recognize this as a problem they would like to remedy, instituting policies to entice company formation within neighborhoods.
-One of the most interesting concepts is revitalization; by ’sprucing up’ a neighborhood, it may be possible for locals to form a corporation and fire up existing businesses as well.
+Even local governments recognize this as a problem they would like to remedy, instituting policies to entice company formation within the vicinity.
+One of the most interesting concepts is neighborhood revitalization; by ’sprucing up’ a neighborhood, it may be possible for locals to form a corporation and fire up existing businesses as well.

 How Revitalization Can Lift All Businesses